 Cooperative Intelligent Transport Systems (C-ITS) based on different vehicle to vehicle/infrastructure (V2X) communication technologies.

 Geolocation applied to dematerialized mobility solutions

-Combine different technology options assuring the necessary accuracy to determine the use of road space over a certain area and time.
+Combines different technology options which assures the accuracy in determining the use of the road space over a certain area and time.

 CCAM at the infrastructure level for the digitization of transport

 Cooperative, connected, and automated mobility (CCAM) are not only complementary technologies — they reinforce each other and will over time merge completely.